Liene31/the-sleeping-dragon/notes.md

 - hover/focus
 - check secondary font-family
 - check how to correctly add material icons (currently might be loading everything)
+- remove copy on qwerty (otherwise it offers word to search by Google)
+- use for qwerty absolute/relative/fixed ???

 #HELPERS: